foomio/foomio-web/README.md

 - [License](#license)

 ## Introduction
-foomio.com is a personal project portfolio
+foomio.com is a personal project portfolio website made with AWS and React

 ## Features
 - **Portfolio Page**: Browse a collection of projects created by me.